mreinstein/wag/README.md

 This could become part of a grunt workflow, or you could build your own custom tools.
 It's up to you.

+This tool is inspired by assetgraph and assetgraph-builder.

 ### Features
 * partially supports RequireJS syntax